Standards of Student Conduct

 11. FINAL ACTION

-Upon receiving the findings and recommendations of the Hearing Panel, the Vice President for Student Affairs shall render a decision within three (3) working days and will deliver the decision in writing to the student, the Hearing Panel members, the Dean of Student Services, and other appropriate administrative officers via regular and certified U.S. Mail or overnight delivery service.
+Upon receiving the findings and recommendations of the Hearing Panel, the Assistant Superintendent/Vice President for Student Affairs shall render a decision within five (5) working days and will deliver the decision in writing to the student, the Hearing Panel members, the Dean of Student Services, and other appropriate administrative officers.

 APPEAL TO THE SUPERINTENDENT/PRESIDENT